david-soto-m/Texplate/README.md

 that you must comment line 7 in `internal_packages/other.sty`.

-### Biblatex/Biber
+### Bibtex/Biber

 By default the bibliography is processed with Biber.
-If you want to process it with Biblatex but you have compiled once with Biber activated, you will have to wipe you compilation with `make wipe` and then compile again.
-In order to use Biblatex you only have to uncomment the line in `internal_packages/bibliography.sty`
+If you want to process it with Bibtex but you have compiled once with Biber activated, you will have to wipe your compilation with `make wipe` and then compile again.
+In order to use Bibtex you only have to uncomment the line in `internal_packages/bibliography.sty`

 ### Pythontex

-To use pythontex remove `.latexmkrc` out directory and use `make pythontex` You might need to install pygments with `pip install pygments`
+To use pythontex remove in the`.latexmkrc` file the `out_dir` line and use `make pythontex` You might need to install pygments with `pip install pygments`

 ---

 ## Learn

 For a quick latex tutorial check [this site](https://latex-tutorial.com/).
-For a more extensive tutorials check
+For more extensive tutorials check
 [this other site](https://www.overleaf.com/learn)